 If you’re considering coming to Italy in January, you have the whole country to choose from.
 Touristy cities like Florence, Milan and Naples are less crowded (although you’ll still find plenty of tourists), so consider adding them to your list.

-Another popular destination I would skip in January is Venice.
-During winter, Venice often experiences aqua alta or high tide.
+One popular destination I would skip in January is Venice.
+During winter, Venice often experiences acqua alta or high tide.
 This is the time when the canals overflow with water, so unless you plan on trekking through Piazza San Marco in your rain boots, I’d skip Venice in January.
 Here is where to go instead.

 Northern Italy